Visa outage blocks transactions across Europe - Journal du Cameroun

-Payment systems giant Visa said it was experiencing problems processing transactions in Europe on Friday and was trying to fix the issue.
+Payment systems giant Visa was struggling to process transactions in Europe on Friday and said it was rapidly trying to fix the issue.

-The blockage has left some customers stuck at the tills in stores across the continent.
+The blockage has left some customers stuck at the tills in stores across the continent and queueing at cash machines.

 “We are currently experiencing a service disruption which is preventing some Visa transactions in Europe from being processed,” a Visa spokesman told AFP.